jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 A fisherman approaches, hands bleeding.
 "Twenty-eight days ago.
 The ground shook.
 Then the water pulled back, past the outer rocks.
 Then the god sent his wave.
 Tall as three men.
 Forty homes gone.
 Seventy-three dead."

 I look at the destruction.
 My cargo is worthless here—no warehouses, no merchants.
 The trade network is broken.
+Maybe I will speak with the Raven and barter for something.

 "Why was Poseidon angry?"